CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 [](https://learn.microsoft.com/en-us/fabric/data-science/customer-churn#step-4-perform-model-training-and-tracking)

-- [ ]  Tick this box to indicate Step 3 is complete.

 ## Step 4: Perform model training and tracking (Ctrl + Enter or Press Run cell icon next to the cell <img src=images/i4uc7ogh.jpg />).

 With the data in place, you can now define the model.
 Apply random forest and LightGBM models in this notebook.